nairraghav/Introduction-To-Python/lessons/lesson04-packages-io-exceptions/input.md

 ### Text
 The most simple file we may try to read from is a text file, typically ending in `.txt`.
 This file generally only contains characters and strings, and thus isn't very useful in terms of data that it can hold.
 But it may hold some string value that we may want to pull up.
 Given that there is a file named `hello.txt`, we will try to read from it.
+We can use the `filelines` method to get all the lines in the file into a list.

 hello.txt (Sample Text File)
 ```text